-- Whisk together remaining 1 tablespoon olive oil, balsamic vinegar and honey.
-When Brussels sprouts are cooked, add to a serving bowl and toss with balsamic mixture.
+- When Brussels sprouts are cooked, add them to a serving bowl and toss them with the balsamic mixture.
 Serve hot.

 If you use a whole stalk of Brussels sprouts, you may need to double the rest of the ingredients.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.